dzhurley/github-spectrum/README.md

 # github-spectrum

-The `github-spectrum` function finds color codes for any Github language (according to [Github Linguist](https://github.com/github/linguist)) in any format provided by [colorcolor](http://metaloha.github.io/color2color/).
+The `github-spectrum` function finds color codes for any Github language (according to [Github Linguist](https://github.com/github/linguist)) in either their native HEX format or RGBA

 ## Install